adobe/helix-home/README.md

 ## Coming Up: Helix Hackathon

 The Helix Hackathon will be a weeklong event focussed on writing code (Helix is a [meeting-free project](https://github.com/adobe/project-helix/blob/master/manifesto.md#no-meetings-t)) for the Helix prototype [open to anyone at Adobe](https://github.com/adobe/project-helix/blob/master/manifesto.md#open-meritocracy-c) who's interested in Project Helix.
+[Read more](hackathon.md)

 ![](./Helix%20Save%20the%20Date.jpg)